AIU Welcomes U.S. Marine Students

 Get College Credit for Your USMC Experience & Training

-With AIU’s MOS Promise program you can get maximum credit for your previous military training and experience.
+With AIU’s MOS Pledge program you can maximize the amount of credit you can receive for your previous military training and experience.

 Flexible, Career-Focused Degree Programs

-Our powerful, specialized curricula can help you strengthen your knowledge both in and out of the Marines, with personalized education technology and customized course content that allows you to read, watch or listen based on how you learn best.
+Our curricula is designed to help you strengthen your knowledge, with personalized education technology and customized course content that allows you to read, watch or listen based on how you learn best.

-You’ll study under professors who are industry specialists, learning the relevant skills, fundamental practices and specific knowledge related to your field.
+You’ll study under experienced faculty, exploring the relevant skills, fundamental practices and knowledge related to your field.

 Skip What You Already Know